Andrei Lazukin

-Andrei Olegovich Lazukin (Андрей Олегович Лазукин, born 19 November 1997) is a retired Russian figure skater.
+Andrei Olegovich Lazukin (Андрей Олегович Лазукин, born 19 November 1997) is a Russian retired figure skater.
 He is the 2015 Bavarian Open champion, 2017 Triglav Trophy silver medalist, and 2018 CS Lombardia Trophy bronze medalist.
 Earlier in his career, he won gold at the 2014 ISU Junior Grand Prix in Germany.

 Personal life

 Andrei Olegovich Lazukin was born on 19 November 1997 in Tolyatti, Russia.
 He dated fellow figure skater Elizaveta Tuktamysheva.

 Career

 Early career

 Lazukin began learning to skate in 2001.
 Making his ISU Junior Grand Prix (JGP) debut, he placed seventh in Linz, Austria, in September 2012.
 During the 2013 JGP series, he was sent to Mexico City, where he finished fifth.

 In early October 2014, Lazukin won gold at the 2014 JGP event in Dresden, Germany.
 In November, he placed fifth at the 2014 CS Volvo Open Cup, an ISU Challenger Series event and his first senior international.
 He won gold at the Bavarian Open in February 2015.

 Lazukin missed part of the 2015–2016 season due to a back injury.
 He finished fourth at the 2017 Russian Championships in Chelyabinsk and took the silver medal at the Triglav Trophy in April 2017.